bloominstituteoftechnology/React-Friends/README.md

 - Styling Components
   - Step 1: create a file called PeopleList.css and go to town styling!
 Try and center each person on the screen.
+  - Step 2: import PeopleList styles into PeopleList.js as `import './PeopleList.css'; to grant you access to the className references.
     - Hint: Delete the styles in the app.css and index.css files and do it on your own!
 Make things look pretty!

   ```